pixled/esp-pixled-driver/README.md

 ```
 Notice that `user_directory` is the *parent* folder of `esp-pixled-driver`, not the `esp-pixled-driver` folder itself (ie `user_directory/esp-pixled-driver`).

-## Embedded in project

-Finally, the project can be embedded directly in a project using a GitHub
-submodule.

-// TODO

 # Usage
 ## Load the component